BT-DLR/PermasVmap/README.md

 ## Detailed list of features
 1. Supported elements: HEXE8, TET10
+2. Supported analysis types: STATIC, NLMATERIAL, VIBRATION ANALYSIS
-2. Further supported model keywords:
+3. Further supported model keywords:
    - $NSET (assumption: each NSET is contained in one ESET)
    - $SURFACE ELEMENTS (assumption: each SURFACE is contained in one ESET)
    - $SFSET